thinkUXca/jekyll-now/_posts/2017-07-05-Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-1-Figure-Ground.md

   alt="Moosehead hero banner"
   />

-Moosehead uses a hero image with a clear foreground and background.
-The text (figure) is white with a tiny grey border and is very large, both of which make it pop in front of the image (ground).
+Moosehead uses a hero image with a clear foreground and background, conveyed using *size*, *colour*, and *level of detail*.
+The text (figure) is white with a thin grey border and is very large, both of which make it pop in front of the image (ground).
 The contrast of the white text on the darker background also draws the eye.
-The image itself is greyscale and has been blurred wherever there is text displayed to ensure that the text is clearly the focus.
+The background image is greyscale and has been blurred wherever there is text to ensure that the text is clearly the focus.
+Another way of thinking about this is that the background image has a lower level of detail (it's blurry) than the foreground.
 All of these things work together to make it clear that the text is the _figure_ and the image is the _ground_.

 <img src="{{ site.baseurl }}/images/gestalt/figure_ground-heineken_hero.png"
   class="img-responsive"